 The RBC Convention Centre Winnipeg must approve, in advance, any concessions where consumable goods are sold.
-Click here for the Authorization Request for Food and/or Beverage Concessionaires Approval.
+Click here for the Food/Beverage Concessionaires Authorization.
 This form must be submitted prior to the show opening.
-A charge of $100.00 per 8’ x 10’ booth per day will be applied to the Exhibitor and must be paid prior to show opening.
+A charge of $125.00 per 8’ x 10’ booth per day will be applied to the Exhibitor and must be paid prior to show opening.

 Concessions will be limited to items applicable to the show and items dispensed are limited to products manufactured, processed or distributed by the exhibiting firm.
 Only bulk or take home consumable items will be considered for approval.

 Extensive food preparation (prepping, cooking and washing onsite) may require a separate Temporary Food Service Establishment.
 Permit from a Public Health Inspector and must adhere to all City of Winnipeg Environmental Health Services Guidelines.

 Concession fees for merchandise sold at concerts and entertainment events are negotiated on a separate basis.